iporepos/plans/_sources/userguide.rst.txt

 .. admonition:: Working with projects
    :class: seealso

-   Check out the :ref:`Projects <projects>` page for more details on how to setup projects.
+   Check out the :ref:`projects` page for more details on how to setup projects.

 .. _user guide data: